tranquilink2022-gif/CapsuleWardrobeAI/replit.md

 ## Overview

 Closana is a mobile-first web application that helps users create thoughtful capsule wardrobes tailored to their lifestyle and environment.
-Users have immediate access to all features via bottom navigation (Capsules, Shopping, Outfits, Profile).
-The optional onboarding flow guides users through defining their wardrobe needs (season, climate, use case, style) when creating a new capsule, providing personalized AI recommendations.
+New users are guided through a one-time onboarding flow to create their first capsule by defining their wardrobe needs (season, climate, use case, style) with personalized AI recommendations.
+After initial onboarding, users have immediate access to all features via bottom navigation (Capsules, Shopping, Outfits, Profile) and can create additional capsules anytime.
 Users can manage multiple capsule wardrobes, maintain shopping lists, and receive AI-powered outfit suggestions.

 ## User Preferences